section-engineering-education/engineering-education/articles/understanding-differential-privacy/index.md

 ### Differencing attacks

+In continuation with the previous explanation, let's say we want to check if privacy has been preserved for every individual in the database, so what we do is

+- Find the sum of all the values before removal of 1 persons' data (the original values)
-In continuation with the previous example, let's say we want to find if a specific person has cancer or not, so what we do is, find the sum of all the values, and then find the sum of all values after removing that person.
-On finding the difference between both the summations, we get the exact value of that person, thus we will know if he has cancer or not.
-This is one of the simplest differencing attacks, using summation.
+- Then find the sum of all values after removing that person (a new database with 1 missing value)
+- On finding the difference between both the summations, we get the exact detail of that person Thus we will know if he has cancer or not.
+This shows that the privacy of that individual has been leaked.
+This is one of the simplest differencing attacks, using a summation query.

 Similarly, there are other types of differencing attacks using various other functions like mean(), median(), and so on.
-This measure of how much data is leaked through a query can be measured with **sensitivity.**
+This measure of how much data is leaked through a query can be measured with **sensitivity.** In simple terms, it can be said as the largest possible difference for that one row, for any dataset.
+For our example, the sensitivity is 1, which means that adding or removing a single row from the dataset will change the count by at most 1.

 ### Implementing differential privacy

-Now, we are going to implement Differential privacy for a simple database query.
+Now, we are going to implement Differential privacy for a simple database query using a summation differencing attack.
 The database has only 1 column with boolean types.
-The boolean type denotes if a person possesses some private attribute or not (example, if a person has a particular disease or not).
+The boolean type denotes if a person possesses some private attribute or not (for example, if a person has a particular disease or not).
 And, we are going to learn, if the database is differentially private or not.

 #### Creating a database